-After 9/11, I bought a bought a bunch of extra food and water.
+After 9/11, I bought a bunch of extra food and water.
 I also got some other supplies.
 After Hurricane Katrina, I doubled my reserves.
 Then, like many Americans, I slowly let my guard down.
 I still have food and water, but I have no clue what happened to my flashlight or first aid kit.
 The threat from terrorism is still real as is the threat from a natural or economic disaster.
 I needed to be reminded of this.

 Emergency: This Book Will Save Your Life by Neil Strauss is not a guide, but a story of one man that decided he wants to survive no matter what the world throws at him.
 Strauss buries himself in the different survivalist subcultures to learn the skills and actions required for survival.
 I think Neil Strauss is a great writer and I went through the 400+ pages in just a few days.